Employing people in Australia

 Superannuation is money set aside over the employee’s lifetime to provide for their retirement.
 Under Australian law, most employees are entitled to have superannuation payments made on their behalf by their employer.
 These payments are in addition to wages.

-For more information about paying superannuation to employees, see the Australian Tax Office's employee superannuation page.
+See the Australian Tax Office's employee superannuation page.

 Contact a specialist